AI-Aided Online Adaptive OFDM Receiver: Design and Experimental Results: Architectures of AI-aided OFDM receivers

-Specially, the two CE RefineNets are trained offline for the two channel models and the switch parameter $\alpha$ is trainable online to decide whether the CE RefineNet 2 is accessed.
-Due to only one training parameters $\alpha$, a small batch of OFDM symbols with bit labels can be used and overfitting can be avoided.
-In the offline stage, the CE RefineNet 1 is trained for the specific short channel firstly.
-Secondly, the trained parameters of CE RefineNet1 remain unchanged and the CE RefineNet 2 is trained to adapt the long channel.
-In the online stage, the parameter $\alpha$ is trained to switch to the specific channel.
-Under the short channel, $\alpha$ is trained as 0 and only CE RefineNet 1 is accessed.
-If the channel is long, $\alpha$ will be trained as 1, which indicates the CE RefineNet 1 and the CE RefineNet 2 are cascaded together.
-Therefore, the estimation channel ${\bf \hat{h}}$ is expressed as
+The aforementioned CE RefineNets are trained offline for different channel models, and the switch parameters $\alpha$ are trainable online to decide whether the CE RefineNet from 0 to $M$ is accessed.
+Given only ${M}$ training parameters $\alpha$, a small batch of OFDM symbols with bit labels are needed and overfitting can be avoided.
+In the offline stage, the CE RefineNet 0 is trained for the robust channel first, which only assumes the max delay in time domain as in \cite{701317}.
+Then, the trained parameters of CE RefineNet 0 are fixed and the CE RefineNet 1 is trained to adapt the short channel.
+RefineNets from 2 to $M$ have the same process for the different channels.
+In the online stage, the parameters $\alpha$ are trained to switch to the specific channel.
+For example, under the short channel, all $\alpha$ connected to the RefineNets are set as 0 and only CE RefineNet 1 is accessed.
+Denote ${\bf{W}}_{i}$ and ${\bm{\theta}}_{i}$ as the $2K\times 2K$ real multiplicative parameter matrix and the $2K\times 1$ real additive parameter vector for the $i$-th CE RefineNet in Fig. \ref{Switch}, where $K$ is the number of effective subcarriers.
+From Fig. \ref{Switch}, the estimated channel ${\bf \hat{h}}$ can be expressed as

-where ${\bf{W}}_{1}$ is a $128\times 128$ real matrix and ${\bf{B}}_{1}$ is a $128 \times 1$ vector, which are offline trained multiplicative and additive parameters of the CE RefineNet 1, respectively.
-In addition, ${\bf{W}}_{2}$ and ${\bf{B}}_{2}$ are offline trained multiplicative and additive parameters of the CE RefineNet 2 whose dimensions are consistent with the CE RefineNet 1. ${\bf I}$ is an identity matrix denoting the cascade of CE RefineNet 1 and CE RefineNet 2.

-The SwitchNet receiver introduces the idea of online training and has the capability of adjusting to different channel environments, which renders the OFDM system more robust compared with the FC-DNN and ComNet receivers.